 A description of the acts or omissions and injuries or illnesses upon which the claim was based.

-Physicians, however, are not required to self-report to the NPDB medical malpractice payments they make on their own behalf.
+Physicians, however, are not required to self-report to the Data Bank medical malpractice payments they make on their own behalf.

-What information regarding licensure actions against a physician must be reported to the NPDB?
+What information regarding licensure actions against a physician must be reported to the Data Bank?

-The following information must be reported to the NPDB by the Medical Quality Assurance Commission (MQAC) within 30 days of the action based on reasons related to a physician’s professional competence or professional conduct:
+The following information must be reported to the Data Bankby the Medical Quality Assurance Commission (MQAC) within 30 days of the action based on reasons related to a physician’s professional competence or professional conduct:

 Any surrender of a physician’s license.